-The average household throws out 79 kilos of food a year, in Masterton alone that’s 751 tonnes…equivalent to one and a half A380 jumbo jets!
-This adds up to a staggering cost of $872 million for the whole country and Masterton contributes approximately $5.3 million towards this.
+The average household throws out 79 kilos of food a year, in Masterton that adds up to 751 tonnes…the same as one and a half A380 jumbo jets!
+That is a cost of $872 million for the whole country and Masterton contributes about $5.3 million towards this.

-Masterton District Council is proud to be part of the national Love Food Hate Waste NZ campaign which aims to turn this around by inspiring and enabling people to waste less food.
+We are proud to be part of the national Love Food Hate Waste NZ campaign which aims to turn this around by helping people waste less food.
 For practical tips on how to reduce your own food waste and save money visit the Love Food Hate Waste NZ website.

-The Waste Minimisation (Plastic Shopping Bags) Regulations 2018 comes into force on 1 July 2019.
-From this date retailers will no longer be able to sell or distribute single-use plastic shopping bags.
+The Waste Minimisation (Plastic Shopping Bags) Regulations 2018 came into force on 1 July 2019.
+Retailers are no longer be able to sell or give out single-use plastic shopping bags.
 For more information on what this means for your business visit the Ministry for the Environment’s website.